Active case

 Important terms about TikTok lawsuits

-Class action: A class action lawsuit refers to a single lawsuit filed by one person or a small group of people on behalf of themselves and a larger group.
+Class action: A single lawsuit filed by one person or a small group of people on behalf of themselves and a larger group.
 The person or persons filing the lawsuits are known as “class representatives.”
 The larger group is the “class.”
 The people in the class, unlike a mass tort, do not file their own individual lawsuit.
 Class action lawsuits allege similar injuries between all members of the class.
 If the plaintiffs are successful, any award granted by the court will be divided equally amongst all members of the class.
 There is no TikTok class action related to mental health.

 TikTok lawsuit updates and timeline